BCG-X-Official/sklearndf/README.rst

 Contributions to *sklearndf* are welcome and appreciated.
 For any bug reports or feature requests/enhancements please use the appropriate `GitHub form <https://github.com/BCG-Gamma/sklearndf/issues>`_, and if you wish to do so, please open a PR addressing the issue.

-We do ask that for any major changes please discuss these with us first via an issue or at our team email: FacetTeam <at> bcg <dot> com.
+We do ask that for any major changes please discuss these with us first via an issue or at our team email: FacetTeam@bcg.com.

 For further information on contributing please see our [LINK: contribution guide].